rivy-t/powerlog/README.md

 await myLogger.use(myStdoutTransport, myFileTransport);
 ```

-Seventhly,
+Seventh,

-You can now use any of the properties in `MyLogLevels` as loggging methods.
+You can now use any of the properties in `MyLogLevels` as logging methods.

 ```ts
 myLogger.debug('Hello World');